-- Are you licensed and bonded in Blanco County, Texas?
+- Are you certified and licensed in Blanco County, Texas